Scythian Mythology

 Using the Chuvash vocabulary, we can explain the names of all Scythian gods mentioned by Herodotus.
 The Chuvash pantheon as an integral part of the common Turkic formed independently of the Greek, but Herodotus tries to find a similarity between the Scythian and Greek gods.
 The most worshipped goddess at the Scythians was Tabiti, who corresponds to chaste Greek Hestia, the goddess of a home.
 On this occasion, M. Rostovtsev said:

-As you can see, the similarities of the male deity and the goddess Tabiti are quite far and even Safa's name has no interpretation in the Ossetian language.
+As you can see, the similarities between the male deity and the goddess Tabiti are quite far, and even Safa's name has no interpretation in the Ossetian language.
 Apparently, over time, Abaev understood the far-fetched nature of his interpretation and found an explanation for the name Tabiti, i.e., supposedly Ir tapayati "warmer" (HASANOV ZAUR.
 2002: 93).
 However, the meaning of the name is too prosaic and does not say anything about the particularity of the goddess.
 On the contrary, her chastity is reflected in the Chuvash expression tupa tu "to give an oath", which may mean "she who gave the vow of celibacy".
 To this day, the Chuvash have the custom of saying "tupa tu" (to give the oath of allegiance during the marriage), and Karachay-Balkar womenswear "Tobady!"
 (LAYPANOV K.T., MIZIEV I.M.
 2010: 43).

 At right: The interior of a Bulgar cave sanctuary on the Dniester River near the village of Stinka.
 The sketch of the Valentyn Stetsyuk.
 1989.